scalacenter/bloop/README.md

 <div align="left">
 <br>

-Bloop is a build server and CLI tool for the Scala programming language.
-Bloop integrates with any editor, build tool and developer tool to provide the *best out-of-the-box* developer experience.
+Bloop is a build server and CLI tool for the [Scala programming language](https://scala-lang.org).
+Bloop integrates with editors, build tools and developer tools to provide the **best** out-of-the-box developer experience.

 <br>